 Wax Mallow Information

-Wax mallow shrub grows in the wild in the Southeastern United States, Mexico, Central America and South America.
-It often stays around 4 feet tall, but can grow to 10 feet tall with an equal spread.
+Wax mallow shrub grows in the wild in the southeastern United States, Mexico, Central America, and South America.
+It often stays around 4 feet (1 m.) tall, but can grow to 10 feet (3 m.) tall with an equal spread.
 You’ll find that wax mallow plant care won’t take much of your time.

-If you are growing wax mallow and looking for blossoms, wax mallow information tells you that the flowers – each about 2 inches long – appear in summer, attracting hummingbirds, butterflies and bees.
-They are followed by small, marble size red fruit, commonly eaten by wildlife.
+If you are growing wax mallow and looking for blossoms, wax mallow information tells you that the flowers – each about 2 inches (5 cm.) long – appear in summer, attracting hummingbirds, butterflies, and bees.
+They are followed by small, marble sized red fruit commonly eaten by wildlife.
 People can also eat the fruit, raw or cooked.

 How to Grow a Wax Mallow Plant

-Wax mallow plant care requires least work if you grow the shrub in moist, well-drained woodland soils.
-It is not particular about pH and will also grow in sandy, clay and limestone soils.
+Wax mallow plant care requires the least amount of work if you grow the shrub in moist, well-drained, woodland soils.
+It is not particular about pH and will also grow in sandy, clay, and limestone soils.

 It prefers shady sites but can thrive in full sun.
 However, its leaves can be darker and puckered in direct sun.